abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 Q: Would you talk more about working with the hindrance of doubt?

-LPP: One of the things with doubt is recognizing the tendency to uncertainty and wavering that comes when there is doubt in the mind.
+A: One of the things with doubt is recognizing the tendency to uncertainty and wavering that comes when there is doubt in the mind.
 There is uncertainty, wavering, not being sure.
 Then how do we fill that gap?
 We tend either to fill it with projections of fear and aversion or